SaraGurungLABS01/Deployment_4/Documentation.md

 ## STEPS:

-## 1. Starting a new Repository
+## Initial Steps : Creating a new Repository in Github
 1. Created a new Repository under the name Deployment_2
 2. Downloaded the zip files from the Repository : C4_deployment-3 and unzipped them
 3. Uploaded the unzipped files to the new repository that was created

-Follow these steps to deploy your application on AWS EC2 according to the provided instructions:
+Follow these steps to deploy your application on AWS EC2:

 **Step 1: Create AWS Resources**